D-u-c-k-s-e-l/Badlang-Language-Standard/README.md

 # About
-[Badlang] is a programming language that is.

-# Why?
-Because.

-# More Info
+This repo contains the Badlang language standard.

-To understand the language check out the [language specification](./language.md#language-specs)!"# Badlang"
+To understand the language check out the [language specification](./language.md#language-specs)!